Neal Marshad: Early life and education

-Marshad was born on April 25, 1952, in Peekskill, New York, the son of Ruth Marshad and Look (American magazine) art director and graphic designer Jack Marshad.
-Marshad grew up in Croton-on-Hudson, New York and since 1975 Marshad resides in Tribeca in Lower Manhattan, New York City.
-Starting in 1971, Marshad attended New York University, Tisch School of the Arts for Film and TV, with mentorship by his professor George C. Stoney who taught documentary filmmaking.
+Marshad was born on April 25, 1952, in Peekskill, New York, the son of Ruth Marshad and Look art director and graphic designer Jack Marshad.
+Marshad grew up in Croton-on-Hudson, New York, and since 1975 Marshad resides in Tribeca in Lower Manhattan, New York City.
+Starting in 1971, Marshad attended New York University, Tisch School of the Arts, Institute of Film and Television, and earned a bachelor's degree in film.
+Marshad was mentored by professor George C. Stoney who taught documentary filmmaking.
+Marshad's audio engineering professor was Lee Osborne.
 Marshad's classmates included Barry Sonnenfeld, Amy Heckerling, Susan Seidelman, Martin Brest, Mitchell Block and Leonard Maltin.
-Marshad married Erica Marshad, MSW in 1983 and they have two sons, Cameron Marshad and Tyler Marshad.